robert-wallis/awssign.go/README.md

+# Beta Notice
+This currently only works with SNS, I assumed incorrectly that Amazon has a unified signature format across all services.
+### TODO:
+* Try signing all services via Headers instead of Query string.

 # Purpose
 Some AWS libraries try to do everything for each service, but Amazon is so diverse with many services, and they add and update